 Meanwhile, about 14.5 million ages 12 and up have alcohol use disorder.

 Are you thinking of trying to live sober?
-More people are becoming sober curious and discovering the role alcohol plays in their life.
+More people are becoming sober curious and discovering the role alcohol plays in their lives.

 What is sober curious, exactly, and how can you become part of the sober curious movement?